Surrounded by awe-inducing mountains, Phoenix is a hiker’s paradise …

 Get spoiled with amazingly unspoiled views from a high saddle!
 Less than 1-hour NW of Phoenix, this hike ascends to a narrow break between jagged cliffs and endless views of pristine desert.

 ★★★☆☆ Wild Burro Hiking Trail / Easy / Lake Pleasant / 2 miles

 Enjoy a scenic stroll around Lake Pleasant’s intimate, blue coves.
 This hike teems with Spring wildflowers & views of boats frolicking on the water year round.
-Possibility of a wild burro sighting are high!
+The possibility of a wild burro sighting is high!

 ★★★★☆ Yavapai Point Hiking Trail / Moderate / Lake Pleasant / 1.5 miles

 Soak in epic water views and lakefront breezes at the top of this trail.
 Watching the sailboats waft across the lake, it’s easy to forget that Phoenix is only a few miles away.

 ★★★★☆ Hidden Valley via Mormon Hiking Trail / Moderate / South Mountain / 1.95 miles